National Defence University of Ukraine: Independent Ukraine

-With the fall of the Soviet Union in 1992, the Ground Forces Air Defence Military Academy became the Academy of Ukrainian Armed Forces which in 1999 was renamed into the Ukrainian Academy of Defence.
+With the fall of the Soviet Union in 1992, the Ground Forces Air Defence Military Academy became the Academy of Ukrainian Armed Forces which in 1999 was renamed as the Ukrainian Academy of Defence.
 In 2008 the academy was transformed into a university.
-5 years later, it was given the honorific of "Ivan Chernyakhovsky", in honor of the Ukrainian-born Soviet general of the army (The youngest ever to hold this rank).
+Five years later, it was given the honorific of "Ivan Chernyakhovsky", in honor of the Ukrainian-born Soviet general of the army (the youngest ever to hold this rank).
 This was revoked in June 2023 by President Volodymyr Zelenskyy.

 Departments

-The Department for reserve officers of the National Defence University of Ukraine is recruiting students for training program for reserve officers to military occupational specialties:
+The Department for reserve officers of the National Defence University of Ukraine recruits students for training program for reserve officers to military occupational specialties: